 “You must never confuse the faith that you will prevail in the end - which you can never afford to lose – with the discipline to confront the most brutal facts of your current reality, whatever they might be."

-People can handle the truth if you deliver to them clearly, directly, and empathetically.
-This is what medical personal are trained to do.
+People can handle the truth if you deliver it to them clearly, directly, and empathetically.
+This is what medical personnel are trained to do.
 It is what corporate and political leaders should be doing.

 New Zealand’s Prime Minister Jacinda Ardern and Germany’s Chancellor Angela Merkel have distinguished themselves in handling the Covid-19 pandemic by using clear, direct empathetic communication.
 United States President, Donald Trump, and the United Kingdom’s, Boris Johnson will be judged more harshly in their early obfuscations of the threat to their populations.

 Leadership matters.
 Taking responsibility, being decisive, and clearly, directly, and empathetically communicating will make the difference in corporate and political leadership.